DTharaka/DTharaka/README.md

 ### Hi there 👋

+I'm Tharaka  Dilruk.
+An undergraduate in Information Systems at Sabaragamuwa Universty of Sri Lanka.

 <!--
 **DTharaka/DTharaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.